nanog75/hackathon/_wkinstructions/2018-06-12-step-1-ios-xr-ztp-bash-and-python-hooks.md

+### Exercise for the Reader

-**Exercise for the Reader:** In order to fetch more details during the run of the ansible playbook, execute the above command again with another option: `-vvv`, like so:
+In order to fetch more details during the run of the ansible playbook, execute the above command again with another option: `-vvv`, like so:
 `ansible-playbook -i ansible_hosts execute_python_ztp.yml -vvv`.
 {: .notice--success}